NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

         addresses associated with that interface is picked up and used at server start.

-        With an absolute path, a unix local named pipe is used for con- trol.
+        With an absolute path, a unix local named pipe is used for control.
         The file is created with user and group that is config- ured and access bits are set to allow members of the group ac- cess.
 Further access can be controlled by setting permissions on the directory containing the